Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Abstract

 \section{Abstract}

 We consider nonstationary multi-armed bandit problems where the model parameters of the arms change over time.
-We introduce the adaptive resetting bandit (\AADWIN{}-bandit), which is a class of bandit algorithms that leverages adaptive windowing techniques from the data stream community.
-We first provide new guarantees on the quality of estimators resulting from adaptive windowing techniques, which are of independent interest in the data mining community.
+We introduce the adaptive resetting bandit (\AADWIN{}-bandit), a bandit algorithm class that leverages adaptive windowing techniques from literature on data streams.
+We first provide new guarantees on the quality of estimators resulting from adaptive windowing techniques, which are of independent interest.
 Furthermore, we conduct a finite-time analysis of \AADWIN{}-bandit in two typical environments: an abrupt environment where changes occur instantaneously and a gradual environment where changes occur progressively.
-We demonstrate that \AADWIN{}-bandit has nearly optimal performance when the abrupt or global changes occur in a coordinated manner that we call global changes.
-We demonstrate that forced exploration is unnecessary when we restrict the interest to the global changes.
+We demonstrate that \AADWIN{}-bandit has nearly optimal performance when abrupt or gradual changes occur in a coordinated manner that we call global changes.
+We demonstrate that forced exploration is unnecessary when we assume such global changes.
 Unlike the existing nonstationary bandit algorithms, \AADWIN{}-bandit has optimal performance in stationary environments as well as nonstationary environments with global changes.
 Our experiments show that the proposed algorithms outperform the existing approaches in synthetic and real-world environments.